 Okay okay okay.
 Healthy habits for the rest of your life, yeah yeah, yodda yodda.
 You still want to know what to eat, though, don't you?!

-I'll give you a quick overview of the Noom Diet Plan, and then some examples of a day in the life of a Noomer.
+Here is a quick overview of the Noom Diet Plan, followed by some examples of a day in the life of a Noomer.

 - No foods are off-limits.

-- Foods are all classified using a red-yellow-green food system.
+- Foods are all classified using a red-yellow- green foods system.
 Like a traffic light.

-- Nutrient-dense foods are encouraged, they are your green foods.
+- Nutrient-dense foods are encouraged, they are your Noom green foods.
+Think vegetables, fruits, whole grains.

-- Foods higher in fat and empty calories, especially things like pizza, candy, alcohol are red.
-While pretty limited, red foods are part of your allotment every day!
+- Foods higher in fat and empty calories- especially things like pizza, candy, alcohol- are red.
+But you are allowed to drink alcohol on Noom.
+While pretty limited, red foods ARE part of your allotment every day!
 You are just learning to balance them and eat them in moderation.
+Check out my Noom red food article to learn about my strategy for red foods.

 I will tell you that the first week when I logged my food in Noom…they were ALL red.
 All.
 Every one.